jgthms/bulma/docs/_posts/2018-04-13-website-redesign.md

 {% include elements/anchor.html name="Navbar" %}

-The **navbar** has been updated with a ligther markup and cleaner design:
+The **navbar** has been updated with a lighter markup and cleaner design:

 <figure>
   <a href="/images/blog/v7/navbar.png">